 A laceration is a wound procedure used to treat cuts or tears that have damaged the skin and its underlying tissues.
 These tissues include muscles, subcutaneous fat, and tendons.
 The procedure is performed by cleansing and preparing the wound to close it.
 Small minor cuts or tears may not need medical attention.
 However, if the tear or a cut is large, deep, and open, lacerations must be performed immediately.
 The procedure is done medically to prevent further complications such as over bleeding, infections, and severe scarring.
 Currently, several medical techniques are used to repair lacerations.
 When it's appropriate, modern techniques are applied instead of the conventional sutures and stitches.
 The more advanced methods include adhesive strips, staples, and skin glue.

 A laceration treatment aims to reduce the risk of infection by performing cosmetic hemostasis that produces optimal results.
-Although laceration repair aspects have not changed in the last few years, updates have been made to standard management.
-Although several studies have been done, it is still hard to define the "golden period" where wounds are safe enough to repair without increasing the risk of infection.
+Although lip laceration repair aspects have not changed in the last few years, updates have been made to standard management.
+Several studies have been done, but it is still hard to define the "golden period" where wounds are safe enough to repair without increasing the risk of infection.
 The type of wound will determine how long it can stay without closing.
 In some wounds, it can even take more than 18 hours after injury before closing.
 Compared to sterile gloves, nonsterile gloves don't increase the risk of infection when laceration repairs are made.
 The risk of wound infection does not increase when you use irrigation or potable tap water instead of sterile saline.
 When treating low-tension skin areas, wound adhesive strips and tissue adhesives will work just fine.
 Since most environments promote fast wound healing, you should consider semi-occlusive and occlusive dressings when necessary.
 If indicated, tetanus prophylaxis should be administered.
 An expert will decide the appropriate time to remove the suture depending on the location.

 Once your wound is glued, or your staples or sutures are put in, an aftercare care guide will be given to you to help you take good care of the wound while it heals properly.
 Once the treatment is done, the patient needs: